scrapoxy/scrapoxy/packages/website/contrib/installation.md

 Ubuntu 23.04 or later is recommended, but any Linux distribution should work.

-It has also been tested on Windows.
+It has also been tested on Windows but it requires more configuration (see below).

 ### Software